 The Eagle Quest area is located behind the 21 Club and overseen by our Eagle Quest Director.
 The program is designed for first year campers and teaches skills related to the requirements for Tenderfoot, Second Class and First Class ranks.
 This session will go from 9:00AM-12:00PM.
 We ask you to send at least one adult leader to a meeting Sunday night after dinner to hear about the program and see where you can help instruct.
-An important component of the Eagle Quest area is exposing first year scouts not only to the skills they need as scouts, but also to the various activities and programs available at camp.
-Scouts involved with this program will have an opportunity to earn various badges throughout camp as a part of this morning session.

-Merit Badges: Scouting Heritage and Communications
+Merit Badges: Scouting Heritage.